Non-Executive Directors

 For the last 20 years, she has played a leading role in evidence-based practice uptake and implementation in the UK, New Zealand and Australia, working to enhance the transfer of evidence into practice, and improve quality of care for patients.

-Bridie is a member of the Audit, Governance and Charity Committees and is Chair of the Organ Donation Committees in the north and eastern services.
+Bridie is a member of the Audit, Quality and Charity Committees and is Chair of the Organ Donation Committees in the north and eastern services.

 Key Roles: